smathot/pythontutorials/content/pages/numerical/statistics.md

-title: Statistics with SciPy and Statsmodels
+title: Statistics with SciPy, Statsmodels, and Pingouin

 [TOC]